colyseus/docs/docs/api-room.md

 ### `maxClients: number`

-Maximum number of clients allowed to connect into the room
+Maximum number of clients allowed to connect into the room.
+When room reaches this limit, it is locked automatically.
+Unless the room was explicitly locked by you via [lock()](#lock) method, the room will be unlocked as soon as a client disconnects from it.

 ### `patchRate: number`